You'll need expertise in your subject area as well as teaching, research and administration experience to work as a higher education lecturer

+As a higher education (HE) lecturer, you'll teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over.
 Teaching methods include lectures, seminars, tutorials, practical demonstrations, field work and e-learning.
-Multimedia technologies are increasingly used.
+Multimedia technologies are becoming increasingly used.

-HE lecturers also pursue their own research to contribute to the wider research activities of their department or institution.
-The aim is to have this published in books or scholarly articles, which can help raise the profile of their employing HE institution.
+You'll also pursue your own research to contribute to the wider research activities of your department or institution.
+The aim is to have this published in books or scholarly articles, which can help raise your institution's profile.

 Administrative tasks take up a significant part of the working day.
 Many lecturers also take on a pastoral role with their students.

 Lecturing takes place in universities and in some further education colleges.

 - design, prepare and develop courses and teaching materials

 - develop and implement new methods of teaching to reflect changes in research